bcgov/itvr/README.md

 This will start up a postgres database, a Django web app, and a minio service with a bucket `itvr`

+You can view the contents of the bucket in minio by visiting `http://minio:9001/login`.
+Use env variables `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` to login to the console.
+Default values are found in `minio.env`

 ### Frontend
 The frontend is built using Create React App.
 To run the frontend: